-Bodily injury liability insurance covers physical injuries to other people when insured drivers are at fault for car accidents involving their motor vehicles.
-Nevada law requires all vehicle owners to carry bodily injury coverage with policy limits of at least $25,000.00 per person and $50,000.00 per accident.
+Bodily injury liability insurance covers physical injuries to other people when you are at fault in causing a car accident.
+Nevada law requires all vehicle owners to carry bodily injury coverage with policy limits of at least $25,000.00 for the injury or death of one person, $50,000.00 per accident injuring or killing two or more persons, and $20,000 for property damage sustained by others.

-- 2. What does bodily liability cover in Nevada?
+- 1. What is bodily injury liability insurance in Nevada?

-- 5. How much bodily injury insurance must I legally carry in Nevada?
+- 5. How much bodily injury insurance must I carry in Nevada?

-- 6. What if I don’t have enough bodily injury liability insurance?
+- 6. What if I don’t have enough insurance?

-- 7. How is bodily liability insurance divided when more than one person is injured?
+- 7. What if more than one person is injured?

-- 8. What if I am only partially at fault for an accident?
+- 8. What if I am only partially at fault?

-Bodily injury liability insurance is a type of auto insurance coverage.
-This auto insurance policy covers injuries to other drivers, passengers and pedestrians when the insured is at fault in the event of an accident.
+Bodily injury liability insurance is part of a standard auto insurance policy.
+It covers injuries to other drivers, passengers and pedestrians in the event of an accident when the insured is at fault.

-So, for instance, if you have 25/50 bodily injury liability coverage limit, your insurance will pay a maximum of $25,000 to any one person and a maximum of $50,000 in total to all people injured in the accident.
+So, for instance, if you have a 25/50 bodily injury liability coverage limit, your insurer will pay a maximum of $25,000 to any one person and a maximum of $50,000 in total to all people injured in the accident.

 - Other drivers,